NVlabs/neuralangelo/DATA_PROCESSING.md

 ## Tanks and Temples dataset
 Download the data from [Tanks and Temples](https://tanksandtemples.org/download/) website.
 You will also need to download additional [COLMAP/camera/alignment](https://drive.google.com/file/d/1jAr3IDvhVmmYeDWi0D_JfgiHcl70rzVE/view?resourcekey=) and the images of each scene.
-The file structure should look like (you may need to move around the downloaded images):
+The file structure should look like (you need to move the downloaded images to folder `images_raw`):
 ```
 tanks_and_temples
 ├─ Barn